Chatbot-Builder-Project/chatbot-builder-infra/README.md

   the number of nodes, VM size, and DNS prefix.
 - `modules/public_ip`: Public IP addresses for the AKS cluster, one for the staging environment and another for the production environment.
+- `modules/blob_storage`: Azure Blob Storage used by microservices to store files.

 #### Outputs